yuxiangalvin/Stock-Move-Prediction-with-Adversarial-Training-Replicate/README.md

 The model contains 4 layers.
 Here is a picture that shows the whole structure of the model with my anotated formulas and explanations.

+The graph and annotations should be read from bottom to top.
+The annotations explained the formula used at the layer and the function of the layer claimed by the authors.

 ![whole_model](./src/images/whole_model.png)

 ### Adversarial Training